logworks/dlog/README.md

 ## release notes

+### v0.1.0

+- logging packaged as UMD so works for web as well as node.
+- \$ dlog i asks if for web/node and adds logger config accordingly.
+- dlog.config.json changed to .dlogrc file.
+- optional global logger as standard in dlogger.js.
+- examples - web and node with global and imported/required logging.

+### v0.0.7

-This is version 0.0.7.
-Dlog is ready to try but admittedly rough.
-Looking for feedback if you find positive uses and see the potential in the library.
-Thanks && enjoy.
+- Dlog is ready to try but admittedly rough.
+- Looking for feedback if you find positive uses and see the potential in the library. - Thanks && enjoy.

-##local only npm installation
+## local only npm installation

 All global packages really do is allow you to type less at command line!: